 What is osteoporosis?

-Osteoporosis ("porous bone") is a disease that weakens bones, and if you have it, you are at a greater risk for sudden and unexpected fractures.
-Osteoporosis results in an increased loss of bone mass and strength.
+The word ‘osteoporosis’ means ‘porous bone.’
+It is a disease that weakens bones, and if you have it, you are at a greater risk for sudden and unexpected bone fractures.
+Osteoporosis means that you have less bone mass and strength.
 The disease often develops without any symptoms or pain, and it is usually not discovered until the weakened bones cause painful fractures.
-Most of these are fractures of the hip, wrist, and spine.
+Most of these are fractures of the hip, wrist and spine.

 Who is at risk for developing osteoporosis?

 There are many risk factors that increase your chance of developing osteoporosis, with two of the most significant being gender and age.

-- Bone structure and body weigh: Petite and thin people have a greater risk of developing osteoporosis because they have less bone to lose than people with more body weight and larger frames.
+Another factor is bone structure and body weight.
+Petite and thin people have a greater risk of developing osteoporosis because they have less bone to lose than people with more body weight and larger frames.

 Family history also plays a part in osteoporosis risk.
 If your parents or grandparents have had any signs of osteoporosis, such as a fractured hip after a minor fall, you may have a greater risk of developing the disease.

-- Nutrition: You are more likely to develop osteoporosis if your body doesn’t have enough calcium and vitamin D. Although eating disorders like bulimia or anorexia are risk factors, they can be treated.
+- Eating habits: You are more likely to develop osteoporosis if your body doesn’t have enough calcium and vitamin D. Although eating disorders like bulimia or anorexia are risk factors, they can be treated.

 - Lifestyle: People who lead sedentary (inactive) lifestyles have a higher risk of osteoporosis.

-- Smoking: Smoking increases the risk of fractures.
+- Tobacco use: Smoking increases the risk of fractures.

-- Alcohol use: Having one to two drinks a day (or more) increases the risk of osteoporosis.
+- Alcohol use: Having two drinks a day (or more) increases the risk of osteoporosis.